 Jonathan is dedicated to empowering innovators by delivering client-focused patent solutions that drive technological and commercial success.

-Abby Navarro serves as the Administrative Assistant at Stevens Patent Law LLC, where she provides essential support for the firm’s intellectual property practice.
+Abby Navarro serves as a Patent Administrator at Stevens Patent Law LLC, where she provides essential support for the firm’s intellectual property practice.
 Abby brings valuable experience from her previous role as a Conference Support Specialist at PGI, where she spent four years honing her organizational and client service skills.

 With a background in cosmetology and professional licensing through the Utah Division of Professional Licensing, Abby combines attention to detail with a client-focused approach.
 Her diverse experience enables her to effectively manage administrative responsibilities while ensuring smooth operations for the firm’s patent practice.